arkency/posts/posts/2015-04-28-why-i-want-to-introduce-mutation-testing-to-the-rails-event-store-gem.md

 ---
-title: "Why I want to introduce mutation testing to the rails_event_store gem"
 created_at: 2015-04-28 12:08:56 +0200
 publish: true
 tags: ['testing']
 author: Andrzej Krzywda
 newsletter: arkency_form
 ---

+# Why I want to introduce mutation testing to the rails_event_store gem

 We have recently released the [RailsEventStore](https://github.com/RailsEventStore/rails_event_store) project.
 Its goal is to make it easier for Rails developers to introduce events into their applications.